alexch/test-driven/test-driven.deck.md

 # Regression Test

-* When a defect is reported, write the smallest possible test that fails
+> "Regression tests are tests that you would have written originally." - Kent Beck

 * When a bug is reported, the first step is to write a (failing) test that reproduces the bug
-* Fix the bug by writing code to make the test run successfully
+* Fix the bug by writing code until the test passes
 * Verify the bug in the running application
-* Add the bug test to the automated suite
-* Check in the bugfix code and test
+* Check in the bugfix test and code
 * Now it's always run – instant regression test!
-> "Regression tests are test that you would have written originallly." - Kent Beck
-* May also want to write a failing Acceptance Test, but that's optional -- you definitely want a failing unit test too
+* If your regression test is high-level (e.g. Selenium), you probably want a failing unit test too

 # Do Over
 * Often the best thing to do is throw away your work and start again